acremonezi/Raspberry-Pi-K8s-Cluster/README.md

-# Raspberry-Pi-K8s-Cluster
-Raspberry Pi Kubernetes (K8s) Cluster
+# Raspberry Pi Kubernetes (K8s) Cluster
+This is my Home Laboratory to learn and play with.

+## Ubuntu Server v21.10

 <table>
   <tr>